 Outcomes for many people with ASD are far more positive than in past decades.
-Advances in psychological research have improved our understanding of the fundamental developmental differences as well as the challenges faced by people with ASD.
-Psychologists have contributed to improved methods of recognizing, assessing, and treating ASD.
-Psychological assessment of children's ability profiles - areas of relative strength and weakness - as well as evaluation of both ASD symptoms and co-occurring conditions - can guide the development of appropriate programs for children with ASD.
-Treatments based on psychological principles are at the leading edge of autism intervention.
+Advances in psychological research have improved our understanding of the fundamental challenges faced by people with ASD.
+Many psychologists have contributed to improved methods of recognizing, assessing, and treating ASD.
+Psychological assessment of children's ability profiles - areas of relative strength and weakness - can guide the development of appropriate programs for children with ASD, and treatments based on psychological principles are at the leading edge of autism intervention.

-Early intensive intervention based on the scientifically derived principles of learning (Applied Behaviour Analysis, or ABA) can help children with ASD when used within an individualized treatment program.
-Key areas for intervention usually include language / communication and social skills, daily living skills, selfregulation or coping skills, and family support.
-A variety of other psychological / behavioural interventions may be integrated with ABA-based techniques to meet an individual's needs.
-These include incidental teaching and other strategies (such as pivotal response treatment) that capitalize on teaching opportunities in the home and community.
+Early intensive intervention based on the scientifically derived principles of learning (Applied Behaviour Analysis, or ABA) can help children with ASD when used within a comprehensive, individualized treatment program.
+Key areas for intervention usually include communication and social skills, daily living skills, selfregulation or coping skills, and family support.
+A variety of other psychological interventions may be integrated with ABA-based techniques to meet an individual's needs.
+These include incidental teaching and other strategies (such as pivotal response treatment) that capitalize on teaching opportunities that naturally arise in the home and community.
 Structured teaching approaches emphasize organizing the person's environment (schedules, materials and settings) to optimize learning and functioning.
 Peermediated interventions, in which other children are taught effective ways to interact with a child with ASD, can promote more positive social opportunities.
 For older and more able individuals with ASD, cognitive-behavioural therapy (CBT) strategies can be modified to help manage the anxiety that is common in ASD.
-CBT involves teaching individuals how to change the way they think, and to use systematic relaxation techniques, in the specific situations that provoke anxiety.
-Emotion regulation strategies may also be taught using modified CBT methods.
+CBT involves teaching individuals how to change the way they think, and to use systematic relaxation techniques, in the specific situations that provoke their anxiety.
 Evidence -based treatment for the mental health needs of adults with ASD may be particularly hard to find.
-Psychologists and other mental health professionals who understand ASD can modify existing programs to customize treatment when ASDspecific services are lacking.
-Vocational supports such as job coaching and appropriate recreational opportunities may also be beneficial for many people with ASD.
+Psychologists and other mental health professionals who understand ASD can modify programs developed for younger individuals, or for other disorders, to customize treatment when ASD-specific services are lacking.